noave/uberspace-manual/source/basics-ssh.rst

 .. toctree::
    :maxdepth: 2

-.. tip:: If you're already used to SSH, you can safely head over to the :ref:`ssh-advanced-topics` section.
+.. tip:: If you're already used to SSH, you can safely head over to the :ref:`basics-ssh-advancedtopics` section.

 Here at Uberspace, many administrative tasks are preferably done on the shell, a text-based command line interface.
 At first glance this might seem complex or even confusing for people that are more used to web interfaces,